nathan5280/ndl-tools/README.md

 | NegativeSelector | Inverts the selection of the Selector it wraps. |

 # ListSorters
-ListSorters chain and subclass the same as Normalizers.
-You should'n really need anything other than the two provided ListSorters, but if you need to the extensibility is there.
+ListSorters are used to control how lists/sets are sorted.
+The are applied using Selectors in the same as with Normalizers.
+You shouldn't need anything other than the two provided ListSorters, but if you need to the extensibility is there.